puglia-ryan/IOT-Project/README.md

 - A facilities table displays room resources (computers, projectors, seating, robots).

-- A calendar section shows events scheduled for the selected room.

 - Graphs update dynamically when the user selects a room.

 ### Running the UI